zhuolugao/zhuolugao.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Finance at Copenhagen Business School.
-I will be on the academic job market during the year 2024-25.
+I am a 4th year PhD candidate in Finance at Copenhagen Business School.

 Research interests: Financial Intermediation, Credit Risk, and Empirical Asset Pricing.